GenR8ive/VizuLLM/README.md

-# VisuLLM - Visual Component Library for LLM Outputs
+# VizuLLM - Visual Component Library for LLM Outputs

 A modern, type-safe visual component library built with React, TypeScript, and Zod schemas.
 Transform your LLM outputs into beautiful, printable visualizations with just a few clicks.

-## ✨ What is VisuLLM?
+## ✨ What is VizuLLM?

-VisuLLM provides pre-defined visual components that can render LLM outputs into beautiful, professional visualizations.
-Whether you need to create schedules, documents, charts, or any other visual representation of your LLM data, VisuLLM makes it easy with its schema-based approach.
+VizuLLM provides pre-defined visual components that can render LLM outputs into beautiful, professional visualizations.
+Whether you need to create schedules, documents, charts, or any other visual representation of your LLM data, VizuLLM makes it easy with its schema-based approach.

 ## 🚀 How to Use